 This document is also known as a “Living Will.”
 Unlike a will in which you name beneficiaries and outline how your property will be distributed in the event of your death, this form gives instructions to health care providers about your choices related to health care.
 In particular, a living will allow you to say whether you want to receive life-prolonging measures under certain medical circumstances if you are incapacitated and cannot make such a decision for yourself.

-Your Monroe estate planning attorney can also speak with you about HIPAA authorization forms and other related health care matters that accompany the process of estate planning.
+Our estate planning attorneys in Monroe, NC can also speak with you about HIPAA authorization forms and other related health care matters that accompany the process of estate planning.